High-$T_c$ Superconductor Fe(Se,Te) Monolayer: an Intrinsic, Scalable and Electrically-tunable Majorana Platform

 In this work, we theoretically explore different feasible experimental configurations to realize MZMs in a Fe(Se,Te) monolayer by controlling the local chemical potential and the in-plane magnetic field.
 The experimental setup for a Fe(Te,Se) monolayer with local gating is shown in Fig.\ref{setup}(a).
-By studying the topological phase transition (TPT) at the one-dimensional (1D) edge and its dependence on the magnetic field direction, we demonstrate the existence of the MZMs at the corner of two perpendicular edges with the in-plane magnetic field parallel to one edge (Fig.\ref{setup}(b)) and the chemical potential domain wall (CPDW) along 1D edge (Fig.\ref{setup}(c)).
+By studying the topological phase transition (TPT) at the one-dimensional (1D) edge and its dependence on the magnetic field direction, we demonstrate the existence of the MZMs at the corner of two perpendicular edges with the in-plane magnetic field parallel to one edge (Fig.\ref{setup}(b)), derived from a magnetic-anisotropy induced high-order topological superconductor phase, and the chemical potential domain wall (CPDW) along 1D edge (Fig.\ref{setup}(c)).
+The magnetic anisotropy intrinsically originates from the topological band inversion between states at $\Gamma$ point with different total angular momenta of the QSH state.
 We further reveal a 2D bulk TPT between the QSH state and a trivial insulator induced by electric gating in the Fe(Te,Se) monolayer, due to which the MZM can also be trapped in a tri-junction (Fig.\ref{setup}(d)).

-{\textit{Model Hamiltonian and TPT at the 1D edge: }} We will first demonstrate the existence of TPT at the 1D edge in a Fe(Te,Se) monolayer upon applying an in-plane magnetic field.
+\textit{ Model Hamiltonian and TPT at the 1D edge } We will first demonstrate the existence of TPT at the 1D edge in a Fe(Te,Se) monolayer upon applying an in-plane magnetic field.
 We start from a tight-binding model including five Fe 3$d$ orbitals and spin-orbit coupling (SOC) \cite{Wu2016}

 where $\alpha$,$\beta=A,B$ labels the sublattices (two Fe atoms in one unit-cell in Fig.\ref{setup}(e)), $\sigma$ labels spin, $m$,$n$ label five $d$ orbitals, and $i$,$j$ label the indices of unit-cell. $t^{mn}_{\alpha\beta,ij}$ are the hopping parameters, $\epsilon_{m}$ are the on-site energies of Fe $d$ orbitals and $\lambda_{soc}$ labels the SOC strength.
-The values of these parameters can be found in the Supplementary Materials (SM)\cite{supplementary}. $c^{\dag}_{\alpha m \sigma}(i)$ is the creation operator for an electron with spin-$\sigma$ and orbital-$m$ at the $\alpha$ sublattice site of the unit-cell $i$.
+The values of these parameters can be found in the Supplementary Materials (SM). $c^{\dag}_{\alpha m \sigma}(i)$ is the creation operator for an electron with spin-$\sigma$ and orbital-$m$ at the $\alpha$ sublattice site of the unit-cell $i$.
 In order to treat superconductivity in a Fe(Se,Te) monolayer without entering a detailed microscopic derivation, we consider spin singlet intra-orbital pairing within the same sublattice, for which the SC Hamiltonian reads